How to Use Claude AI for Beginners in 2026 (Free Guide)

 Paid plan starting price$20/month (Pro)$20/month (Plus)

-Claude’s bigger context-length advantage shows up on paid plans, where Sonnet 4.6 and the Opus models now handle up to 500K tokens in a single chat conversation — enough room for a full novel or a sizeable codebase without losing the thread.
-The free tier’s window is smaller than that, and Anthropic doesn’t publish an exact free-tier number, but it’s still workable for most everyday writing, research, and document tasks.
-ChatGPT does the same thing in reverse — its free tier runs smaller than its paid plans too, so neither company hands its full context capacity to non-paying users.
-For writing quality and working through long material, Claude tends to come out ahead, especially once you’re on a paid plan.
+For writing quality and working through long material, Claude tends to come out ahead.
 ChatGPT’s strength is its integration ecosystem — a much wider range of connected apps, dedicated coding tools, and agentic features on paid tiers.
 Plenty of people use both for different jobs, which is easy enough when both have workable free plans.

 Claude AI Free vs Pro: Do You Actually Need to Pay?